 The extent to which you follow the guidelines, will depend on how important it is for your site to get to the top of search engines.

-The first task is to consider on which search keywords/phrases you'd like your site to be returned.
+The first task is to consider for which search keywords/phrases you'd like your site to be returned.
 This is a simple exercise in identifying the keywords & phrases anyone might key into a search box, when using a search engine looking for your products/services.

 Where possible, always include keywords & phrases that reflect any particular niche you serve, since highly targeted search keywords/phrases will deliver you the highest quality leads and you'll be competing against fewer other sites.
 Bear in mind if those interested in your products and services and service might prefer to buy them locally, you should also include geographically based keywords & phrases.